-In northwest Morocco, situated in the beautiful Rif Mountains, is Chefchaouen.
-“Chaouen” as locals call it, is a small city that is renowned for its beautiful streets made up of Moroccan blue paint.
-Besides the blue streets, Chefchauoen is a popular tourist destination for its hashish, grown prolifically all over the region.
+In northwest Morocco, situated in the Rif Mountains, is Chefchaouen.
+“Chaouen” as locals call it, is known around the world for its cool blue streets.
+Aside from the blue streets, Chefchauoen is a popular tourist destination for its hiking, culture, food, and hashish which is grown prolifically throughout the region.

 We went to Morocco’s blue city to get away from the hustle and bustle of the bigger cities in Morocco.
 We had seen the photos online detailing all the shades of blue, and just knew we had to get to this Moroccan town.